 Accordingly, if the first-instance disciplinary decision has been appealed and a decision on the appeal has been issued, the time limit for a finding of substantial assistance has definitively expired.
 If, on the contrary, no appeal has been lodged, the deadline for the potential applicability of substantial assistance is the same as the deadline for the appeal.
 The specific time limits for filing appeals for parties other than WADA are set out in the rules of each competent ADO.
-WADA's deadline is typically twenty-one days after the last day on which the other party could have appealed.
+WADA's deadline is typically twenty-one days after the last day on which the other party could have appealed.13

-2. Full Disclosure of Information and Full Cooperation Throughout the Proceedings database.
+2. Full Disclosure of Information and Full Cooperation Throughout the Proceedings

+6 The arbitral award is publicly available in the CAS database.
 See also CAS Bulletin 2022/02, pp. 131-135.

-In the 2013 season, the team played at the second highest tier in Russia ("The Russian First League").
+7 In the 2013 season, the team played at the second highest tier in Russia ("The Russian First League").